stackabletech/nifi-iceberg-bundle/README.md

 * JDBC catalog
 * Hadoop catalog

-## Usage
+## Building and usage

 ### Load extensions in NiFI

-We are aiming to ship the NiFi extensions in the Stackable NiFi images by default starting with Stackable Data Platform 25.7.
+Starting with Stackable Data Platform 25.7 we ship the NiFi extensions in the Stackable NiFi images.
 We also have a guide how to [load custom NAR files yourself](https://docs.stackable.tech/home/stable/nifi/usage_guide/custom-components/custom-nars/).

 Loading custom NARs basically boils down to